matrix-org/matrix-rust-sdk/design.md

 The state store will restore our client state in the `BaseClient` and client authors can just get the latest state that they want to present from the client object.
 No need to ask the state store for it, this may change if custom setups request this. `StateStore`'s main purpose is to provide load/store functionality and, internally to the crate, update the `BaseClient`.

-#### Event Emitter
+#### Event Handler
-The consumer of this crate can implement the `EventEmitter` trait for full control over how incoming events are handled by their client.
+The consumer of this crate can implement the `EventHandler` trait for full control over how incoming events are handled by their client.
 If that isn't enough, it is possible to receive every incoming response with the `AsyncClient::sync_forever` callback.
-  - list the methods for `EventEmitter`?
+  - list the methods for `EventHandler`?